 We believe the fight against poverty isn’t about charity, but about justice and equality.

-ONE works through advocacy and campaigning and does not raise funds directly for schools, hospitals and the like, but rather advocates for government programs that make life better for millions of the world’s poorest people.
+ONE is a campaigning organisation and does not raise funds directly for schools, hospitals and the like, but rather advocates for government programs which improve the lives of millions of people living in poverty.
 ONE is not a grant-making organisation and does not solicit funding from the public or receive government funding.

 How is ONE governed?